hammlab/Crowd-ML/data/readme.md

 #### Example datasets
-The MNIST datasets (http://yann.lecun.com/exdb/mnist/) were re-formatted into text files, for 10-class and binary (0 vs 1) classification problems.
+The MNIST datasets (http://yann.lecun.com/exdb/mnist/) were re-formatted into comma-separated text files, with one sample per line, for 10-class and binary (0 vs 1) classification problems.
 Move the training and testing files to appropriate locations when you build and run the clients and the server.

 File dimensions: